 Sunset at Padar Island

-Win a trip to visit Komodo National Park
+Where to stay visiting Komodo National Park

-More details on Komodo National Park and Flores
+More details on Komodo National Park

 For visiting Komodo National park, check out the following details and websites below.
 Since you will outdoors most of the time, you should be prepared for changes in weather and bring the necessary equipment and outdoor gear for this outdoor adventure.